Greetings From the Grandparents Raising Grandchildren Program!

 The mission of the Grandparents Raising Grandchildren Program is to support grandparents and grandchildren with many services ranging from accessing information and resources about support services, to learning about living and coping methods to ensure they remain both physically and mentally healthy throughout this journey.
 In FY16/17 311 grandparents and grandchildren received direct and indirect services across three counties.

 The Grandparents Raising Grandchildren Program provides support, resources, and discussion topics to foster the growth and well-being of grandparents who are the primary caregivers to their grandchildren in Rio Arriba, Santa Fe, and Taos counties.
 Increasingly, grandparents are becoming the primary caregivers for young children and they have expressed their need for specialized support.
 In Rio Arriba alone, in 2016, 5.3% of grandparents who care for their grandchildren are living in poverty and a staggering 19.7% of families in the county with children have no parent in the workforce.
 In Santa Fe County, the number of grandparents caring for their grandchildren and living in poverty is 17.5%, with 9.5% of families with children having no parent who is reported as employed; and in Taos County, 15.5% of grandparents caring for their grandchildren are living on very little while families with children show that 21.6% have no parent in the workforce.
 The problem is exacerbated by the high rates of substance mis-use, domestic violence, teen births, and other socio-demographic issues, particularly in Rio Arriba County.
-(Annie E. Casey Foundation KIDS COUNT, 2015).
+(Annie E. Casey Foundation KIDS COUNT, 2018).

 The staff of the Grandparents Raising Grandchildren Progam are dedicated to enriching the lives of both grandparents and grandchildren by offering support throughout this fulfilling journey.
 We invite all grandparents who are raising their grandchilren to use this website as a tool to find resources, articles, and information that will enhance the grandparent/grandchild bond.
 Feel free to explore, learn!